fastwaterbear/tezospayments/apps/docs/docs/developers/dotnet-package/generate-a-payment-link.md

 ```

 ## Create a payment with a client data
-If you want to pass some data to the payment form, you need to set the `Data` property of `PaymentCreateParameters`.
+If you want to pass some data to the payment form, you need to set the `Data` property of `PaymentCreateParameters`:

 ```cs {7-11}
 using TezosPayments;